Mayflower (tugboat)

 Mayflower is a steam tug built in Bristol in 1861 and now preserved by Bristol Museums Galleries & Archives.
 She is based in Bristol Harbour at M Shed (formerly Bristol Industrial Museum).
 She is the oldest Bristol-built ship afloat, and is believed to be the oldest surviving tug in the world.

 Building

 Mayflower was built by Stothert & Marten (later G.K.
-Stothert & Co), who were connected with the Bath-based engineering company Stothert & Pitt.
-A branch of the family came to Bristol to build railway locomotives (this later became the Avonside Engine Company).
-The company started building ships in 1844, and by 1852 the shipbuilding part of the company became a separate entity which survived in business until the 1930s.
+Stothert & Co), who were connected with the Bath-based engineering company best known as Stothert & Pitt.
+A branch of the Stothert family came to Bristol to start a company to build railway locomotives for the GWR during 1837 (this later became the Avonside Engine Company).
+This company started building ships in 1844, and by 1852 the shipbuilding part of the company became a separate entity based at Hotwells which survived in business until the 1930s.

+Mayflower was built for the towage contractor Timothy Hadley to work on the Gloucester and Sharpness Canal and in the River Severn on behalf of the Canal Company.
+She was one of three tugs ordered shortly after trials by the Canal Company had shown they were much more efficient than horse-drawn boats.
+The other two tugs were Moss Rose (1860), which was very similar to Mayflower, and the smaller Violet (1862); together, they cost £3,000.
+All three were fitted with simple single cylinder vertical engines.